 Follow these steps to create an Automation rule:

-- Go to Automation in the dropdown User Menu.
+- Go to Automation in the dropdown Tools menu.

 - Add a name for the rule.

-- In the When dropdown, select a trigger from one of the following.
-This is the event that will cause the automation rule to "fire" and can be one of the following:
+- In the When dropdown, select a trigger (for CSAT, for NPS there is only one trigger).
+This is the event that will cause the automation to run.

-- Use the filters to further define which reviews should follow your automation rule (such as reviews with a comment, or comments that have been approved for publication).
+- Use the optional condition filters to to further define which reviews should trigger your automation.

-- Define in the Then column what should happen when the trigger is matched.
+- Define in the Then column what should happen when the trigger is matched (see the Actions section below).

 - After selecting the action, you can further define its settings.